 Beaches in CapeCod on a Budget

 One of the great things about CapeCod is during the off-season some beaches are free.
 You need to check which ones before you head over as some are extremely expensive.
 In early summer bayside beaches are ideal as they tend to be significantly warmer than the ocean side.
 There’s also an opportunity to explore tidal pools.

 The beach we first stopped at was Corporation Beach which had $25 parking fee.
-Since it was already 3:30 pm we opted to grab an early Dinner at Captain Frosty’s first then heading to the beach at 5pm when it’s free to park.
-Just make sure your out before the parking lot closes.
-While there we found a horseshoe crab, a seasnail and a jelly fish.
+Since it was already 3:30 pm we opted to grab an early dinner at Captain Frosty’s first then head to the beach at 5 pm when it’s free to park.
+Just make sure you are out before the parking lot closes.
+While there we found a horseshoe crab, a seasnail, and a jellyfish.

-The second day we went to beach but it was after kayaking and the beach parking which was currently free was full.
-We headed to beach.
+On the second day, we went to the beach but it was after kayaking and the beach parking which was currently free was full.
+We headed to the beach.
 The beach was very rocky and there wasn’t any parking.
 If you can find parking this beach wouldn’t be a bad option as you can walk down to the sandy beach if the rocky beach isn’t to your satisfaction.